leighleighleigh/saab-93NG-HPD-hacker/README.md

 # Project structure
 - /software
+    - /esp8266_SC16IS762
+      - Newer sid-board software, this is the primary code I use right now.
     - /esp8266_sid_board
       - This is the PlatformIO project, which is used to interface an esp8266 with the sid-board.
       - (Without a microcontroller driving the sid-board, nothing happens.)